course-kit/guides/getting-started.md

 ![getting-started-12](assets/getting-started-12.png)

-Once this id done, return to the CourseKit dashboard and go to the **students page** in the side menu, and you'll see your test user details.
+Once the purchase completes, return to the CourseKit dashboard and go to the **students page** in the side menu, and you'll see your test user details.

 Note that the status of this student is "Pending".
-To get to the "Active" status, the student must activate their course.
+To get to the "Active" status, the student must *activate* their course.

 ![getting-started-13](assets/getting-started-13.png)

 ## Course activation

-Now that the Gumroad product and webhook are setup we need to direct students to "activate" their new course.
+Now that the Gumroad product and webhook are setup we need to direct students to activate their new course.

-In this process, the student will either login to CourseKit or create a new account.
-This is necessary to ensure your students have secure access to the course they've purchased.
+In the activation process, the student will either log in to CourseKit or create a new account.
+This is necessary to ensure your students have secure access to the courses they've purchased.

 Let's go one step back to when a student purchases your course.
 After the payment is processed successfully, Gumroad will redirect them back to your course page.
 It's a good idea to show a message here so that student are informed that they won't be able to access the course until they activate their account.

-> Note: Gumroad will automatically append a query parameter `sale` to the redirect URL, so you can use JavaScript to check for that and conditionally show the message.
+> Note: Gumroad will automatically append a query parameter `sale` to the redirect URL.
+You can use JavaScript to check for this parameter and conditionally show the message.
->

 ![getting-started-14](assets/getting-started-14.png)

 In the meantime, Gumroad will call the webhook which informs CourseKit of a new student.
-CourseKit will use the provided email address to send an email to the student.
+CourseKit will use the provided email address to send the activation email to the student.

-In this email, they're provided a unique link which allow them to login or create an account.
+The activation email includes a unique link.

 ![getting-started-15](assets/getting-started-15.png)

-When the link in the email is clicked, the student is sent to the CourseKit login and registration page.
+When the unique link in the email is clicked, the student is sent to the CourseKit login and registration page.

 ![getting-started-16](assets/getting-started-16.png)